ashdavies/talks/2026/08/coding-for-fun-not-profit/coding-for-fun-not-profit.md

 ---

-# Idiomacy / Predictability
+# Idempotency / Predictability

-^ Why did we start substituting idiomacy for idiocy?
+^ Why did we start substituting predictability for hallucinations?

 ^ Predictability used to be a core foundation of our systems

 ^ Now we're lucky if it compiles

+---

+# Hallucination Testing 🤯

+^ So many projects now have additional guard rails, separated agents, and the like

+^ Just to prove that their tooling didn't lie to them

+^ How did this even become a thing?

 ---